-Regional work includes Twelfth Night at Chicago Shakespeare Company directed by Josie Rourke, Hamlet at the Shakespeare Theater in D.C., a co-production of Tartuffe at the McCarter Theatre and Yale Repertory Theatre, Spoon Lake Blues at the O’Neill Center, and The Winter’s Tale at Oregon Shakespeare Festival.
+Regional work includes The Wanderers at the Old Globe Theater, King Charles III at American Conservatory Theater, Seattle Rep, and Shakespeare Theater in D.C., Twelfth Night at Chicago Shakespeare Company directed by Josie Rourke, Hamlet at the Shakespeare Theater in D.C., a co-production of Tartuffe at the McCarter Theatre and Yale Repertory Theatre, Spoon Lake Blues at the O’Neill Center, and The Winter’s Tale at Oregon Shakespeare Festival.

-Film credits include: Homeland, Madam Secretary, Spinning Into Butter with Sarah Jessica Parker, Death of a Prince, The Third Option, Ambition's Debt, and Fish.
+Film credits include: Homeland, Madam Secretary, Spinning Into Butter with Sarah Jessica Parker, OVUM, Death of a Prince, The Third Option, Ambition's Debt, Fish, and Ovum.
 She is also in post-production for Sam & Julia, a short film co-written/directed with Randy Harrison.